elopio/docs/source/includes/_glossary.md

 ## Complete Sets

 A Complete Set is a complete collection of whole shares in every outcome owned by one address.
-When a user amasses a complete set, the shares are destroyed and the range of the [market](#market) ([maxDisplayPrice](#maximum-display-price) - [minDisplayPrice](#minimum-display-price)) - [Trading Fees](#trading-fees) ETH will be paid out to the owner of the complete set.
+When a user amasses a complete set, the shares are destroyed and the range of the [market](#market), ([maxDisplayPrice](#maximum-display-price) - [minDisplayPrice](#minimum-display-price)) - [Trading Fees](#trading-fees) ETH, will be paid out to the owner of the complete set.

 ## End Time